troclaux/notes/aws.md

   - automatically apply recommended security, compliance and operational settings
   - automate ongoing policy management using guardrails

+## Cost Allocation Tags

+> organize and track aws costs by assigning metadata to your aws resources

+- how it works: you apply tags (key-value pairs) to resources, like `Environment=Production` or `Team=Finance`
+- types of tags
+  - aws-generated
+  - user-defined

 ## Cost Anomaly Detection

 > continuously monitor your cost and usage using ML to detect unusual spending